brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Unfortunately, it has a significant client FPS hit on my (8-core) laptop.
 See the "ZGC" benchmark in the benchmarks folder.

-`-XX:+UseZGC` enables it, but allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
-Additional flags are still being investigated, but try `-XX:-ZProactive`, as we don't really care about reclaiming memory when idle.
+`-XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive` enables it, but allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+Note that ZGC does not seem to like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 ### Shenandoah